How to Practice Intention Setting

 Meditation

 It’s important to bring your intentions into your awareness when you’re feeling relaxed, present, and available.
-When your body and mind is calm you’re more able to hear the whispering of your soul.
-When you rest in open awareness you’re able to gain insight through reflection and open to the callings of your heart.
-When you hear the messages from within you can act from this knowing, channeling divine energy, therefore making your desires manifest.
+When your body and mind are calm, you’re more able to hear the whispering of your soul.
+When you rest in open awareness, you gain insight through reflection and are open to the callings of your heart.
+When you hear the messages from within, you can act from this knowing, channelling divine energy, therefore making your desires manifest.

 Reflect on your deepest values

-Chances are as you try to tune in to your intentions during meditation your conditioning will become apparent.
+Chances are, as you try to tune in to your intentions during meditation, your conditioning will become apparent.
 Perhaps you want that job, that lover or those last 5 pounds off.
 The opportunity here is to see the deeper meaning in your desires.
-If you achieved those goals what would you feel?
+If you achieved those goals, what would you feel?
 How would your life experience be different?
-These inquires will lead you to contemplate what really drives you.
+These inquiries will lead you to contemplate what really drives you.

-So before jumping into goals or intentions take the time to reflect on your deepest values.
+Before jumping into goals or intentions, take time to reflect on your deepest values.
 What is most important to you?
-At the end of your life what will truly matter?
-Yoga and meditation can connect you with your values, and it helps inform your values, because as your practice deepens you naturally learn the importance of qualities like kindness, patience, and compassion for self and other.
+At the end of your life, what will truly matter?
+Yoga and meditation can connect you with your values and help inform them, because as your practice deepens, you naturally learn the importance of qualities like kindness, patience, and compassion for self and others.

 State your intention